Dear Investors,

 One of the benefits of a Dividend Growth Strategy is modest to good capital gains over the long term, as the individual share prices tend to rise in line with the dividend increases.
 It's not a 1:1 correlation, but it's fairly close: 80% over a 10-12 year period, and 90% over 25 years, per a study done by Ned Davis Research.

-And with regard to dividends, as mentioned in the short summary above, the Model Portfolio holdings provide an average dividend yield of 2.2% and increase them by an average of 7.6% per year (as of December 31, 2023), which is quite good given that a number of the companies do not pay any dividends.
+And with regard to Dividends, as mentioned in the short summary above, the Model Portfolio holdings provide an average dividend yield of 2.1% and increase them by an average of 8.2% per year (as of December 31, 2024), which is quite good given that a number of the companies do not pay any dividends.
 Note that this annual rate of increase greatly exceeds inflation, and as such provides a buffer against that hidden wealth destroyer.
-In 5 years time the dividend "yield on cost" would rise to 3.3%, and in 10 years investors would be receiving 4.85% on their original investment, assuming a constant 8% average annual increase, ceteris paribus.
+In 5 years time the Dividend "yield on cost" would rise to 3.2%, and in 10 years investors would be receiving 4.75% on their original investment, assuming a constant 8% average annual increase, ceteris paribus.

 Furthermore, and again in stark contrast to the Model Portfolio, the "BlackRock iShares Canadian Select Dividend Index ETF", which contains Canada's biggest dividend-paying companies, significantly lagged behind the Model Portfolio in 2020 by 14%, and 13.8% in 2023, which again graphically illustrates the need to diversify outside of Canada.
 And the Model Portfolio beat the iShares ETF by 17.9% in 2018, a significant margin, and was tied with it in 2019.
 It was only in 2021 that the ETF finally exceeded the Model Portfolio with a 30.7% Total Return, and another 1.7% net gain in 2022, which still does not make up for the prior poor performance, especially when its severely lagging 2023 performance is factored in.